-The specific simplifications relative to the method of K{\i}rat and Ko\c{c}yi\u{g}it \cite{ba00109} are: \begin{itemize} \item The main difference is the increased efficiency due to the introduced idea of ``focality'' and the ET.
+Compared to the method of K{\i}rat and Ko\c{c}yi\u{g}it \cite{ba00109}, the main difference in our method for IFS fractals of unity, is the increased efficiency due to the introduced idea of ``focality'' and the ET.
 Their method blows up addresses of the form $bx^lc,\ l\in\N$ (not considering the focality of $x$), while here a $bx,\ \nu(x)=0,\ x\neq 0$ form is sufficient for blow-up due to the ET.
 Computationally this is a significant improvement, since searching for a repeating part $x$ in some $a=bx^lc,\ |a|=L$ is more costly than reaching a point when $\nu(b)=\nu(a),\ |a|=L$ for some $b\lneq a$ in the address generation $n$-ary tree.
-This also excludes redundant eventually periodic addresses where the periodic part is not focal, in light of Theorem \ref{s030204}. \item The above change guarantees the termination of this method at some $L_*\leq 2|\nu(\mcAf)|$ due to Theorem \ref{s030211}, which was not guaranteed by their method. \item Instead of the containment property of Step 2, their method essentially checks whether the condition $(\mH(E_L)\setminus E_L)\cup \Ext(F_L) \subset \Conv(E_L)$ holds, where $F_L\libeq \mH^L(\{p\}),\ p\in\mcP,\ E_L\libeq \EFoc_L(F)$.
-Here $E_L\subset \Conv(E_L)$ necessarily, so this condition can be simplified to $\mH(E_L)\cup \Ext(F_L)\subset\Conv(E_L)$.
-It is even less restrictive and sufficient to just require the containment property $\mH(E_L)\subset\Conv(E_L)$ as explained prior to the above method, since $S=E_L\subset F$ is compact.
-This is the containment checked in Step 2, eliminating the redundancy of finding $\Ext(F_L)$ and further set operations. \item Method \ref{s040202} readily generalizes to higher dimensions as well, according to the remarks made after Theorem \ref{s040101} about defining focality with matrix IFS factors. \end{itemize}
+This also excludes redundant eventually periodic addresses where the periodic part is not focal, in light of Theorem \ref{s030204}.
+The above change guarantees the termination of this method at some $L_*\leq 2|\nu(\mcAf)|$ due to Theorem \ref{s030211}, which was not guaranteed by their method.